 BPH Specialist in Nashville, TN

 As men age it is inevitable that their prostate begins to grow.
 In fact, more than 27 million American men over the age of 50 currently suffer from an enlarged prostate.
 This can cause a number of frustrating and uncomfortable urinary symptoms.
-Men's health specialist Matthew Pollard, MD is highly trained in treating benign prostatic hyperplasia (BPH), or enlarged prostate.
-For help managing the symptoms of BPH, call our office in Nashville or request an appointment online today.
+The urologic surgeons at Nashville Men's Health are highly trained in the treatment of benign prostatic hyperplasia (BPH), or enlarged prostate.
+For help managing the symptoms of BPH, please call 615-250-9370 or request an appointment online to schedule a consultation at our men's health clinic in Nashville, TN.

 What is BPH?